 In the words of sexy hotness, Matthew McConaughey, “alright alright alright”.

-It’s been a hot minute since I’ve posted … so I just want to bring you all up to date on the current lay of the land – my year long adventure to South East Asia, COVID-19 and social distancing.
+It’s been a hot minute since I’ve posted … so I just want to bring you all up to date on the current lay of the land -> the status of my year long adventure to South East Asia, the COVID-19 pandemic and the world of social distancing.

 What a crazy time we are living in at the moment!
-COVID-19 has turned our world into 4 walls and a ceiling.
+On March 13, 2020 COVID-19 turned our world into 4 walls and a ceiling.
 Hundreds of thousands are infected, thousands have died and the whole world is living in a circle of physical distancing and a certain degree of fear.
 We’ve started hoarding hand sanitizer and toilet paper!
-Some of us are following the rules established by government and others continue to act like this is not the global pandemic that it is – in complete disregard for human lives – thinking they’re invincible and not worrying about others they could put at risk.
+Some of us are following the rules established by government and others continue to act like this is not the global pandemic that it is.

 Canada is making unprecedented use of the federal Quarantine Act in a bid to curb the spread of the COVID-19 pandemic.
-Starting on tonight at midnight, all travellers returning to Canada are now legally required to go into self-isolation for 14 days rather than simply urged to do so.
+Starting tonight at midnight, all travelers returning to Canada are now legally required to go into self-isolation for 14 days rather than simply urged to do so.

-I sold my car, rented out my condo, resigned from my job and put all of my worldly possessions in storage, ready to take off and live a year of a lifetime – only to have that all change 5 days before my departure date!
+I sold my car, rented out my condo, resigned from my job and put all of my worldly possessions in storage, ready to take off and live a year of a lifetime – only to have that all change 4 days before my departure date!
 I was CRUSHED!
 I went with it, I allowed myself to feel whatever it was I was feeling – upset, anger, fear, disappointment.
 I lived with it for a bit, didn’t make myself wrong about it and then I was ok.
 It took 6 days.
-I am able to stay with my youngest in her townhouse.
+I am able to stay with my youngest in her townhouse until the end of the month.
 I was able to rescind my resignation from my job and I was able to postpone my flight for a $69.00 fee and get reimbursed for my travel insurance.

 After I got complete with that, I decided that if this was happening and it is out of my control, I’m going to come out the other side ready to set my world on fire.
 I don’t have to sit here and mope.
 I can do all of the things that I’ve been wanting to do – here, now.
 My new favourite saying is a Buddhist saying, “Relax, everything is out of control”